SoftUni-Internal/interactive-content/EN/04-Spring-Introduction-MVC/02-Spring-Controllers.md

 [slide hideTitle]
 # Request Mapping

-Controller's actions are regular Java methods, which have anotations called "**Request Mapping**".
+Controller's actions are regular Java methods, which have annotations called "**Request Mapping**".

-The "**Request Mapping**" containst the route, that the current method is responsible.
+The "**Request Mapping**" contains the route, that the current method is responsible for.

 ## Examples